Roboguy420/Gex2PS1ModelExporter/README.md

 The Linux build does not require this step as Linux is more POSIX-compliant than Windows, and the _getopt_ functions are a built-in part of its standard C implementation.

 ### Compile
 If you are using Visual Studio as the CMake generator, build the Visual Studio solution using CMake.
-Open the generated solution file, go to Build -> Batch Build, and select whichever one you were working with, using _Gex2PS1ModelExporter_ and _Gex2PS1ModelNamesLister_ as the projects.
+Open the generated solution file, go to Build -> Batch Build, and select whichever one you were working with, using _Gex2PS1ModelExporter_ as the project.
 Click build and the programs should be created.

 You will also need the file _libpng16.dll_ in the same folder as the compiled program in order for it to run.
 Copy and paste it into whichever folder the program is in.